MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-planning-guide.md

 One trust model is not more secure than the other.
 The major difference is based on the organization comfort with deploying Windows Server 2016 domain controllers and not enrolling users with end entity certificates (key-trust) against using existing domain controllers (Windows Server 2008R2 or later) and needing to enroll certificates for all their users (certificate trust).

-Because the certificate trust types issues certificates, there is more configuration and infrastructure needed to accomodate user certificate enrollment, which could also be a factor to consider in your decision.
-Additional infrastructure needed for certificate-trust deployements includes a certificate registration authority.
+Because the certificate trust types issues certificates, there is more configuration and infrastructure needed to accommodate user certificate enrollment, which could also be a factor to consider in your decision.
+Additional infrastructure needed for certificate-trust deployments includes a certificate registration authority.
 Hybrid Azure AD joined devices managed by Group Policy need the Windows Server 2016 AD FS role to issue certificates.
 Hybrid Azure AD joined devices and Azure AD joined devices managed by Intune or a compatible MDM need the Windows Server NDES server role to issue certificates.

 If your organization wants to use the key trust type, write **key trust** in box **1b** on your planning worksheet.
 Write **Windows Server 2016** in box **4d**.
 Write **N/A** in box **5b**.